Skip to Main Content

 Grading

-Assignments are automatically graded by Autolab, you will see your score the following day after the built-in extension due date.
+Assignments are automatically graded by Autolab, you will see your score the following day after the built-in extension due date (or token due date if applicable).
 Exams are graded by a group of senior or graduate students in Gradescope and you will receive your score one week after the exam date.

 Regrades